Lake Shikotsu With Mount Tarumae In The Background, Hokkaido

 Facts & Figures

 The caldera lake Shikotsu is one of the highlights within the Shikotsu-Toya National Park (993 square kilometers, founded in 1949).
 It is Japan´s northernmost ice-free lake.
+Since 2004 I travel nearly every year to Japan.
+The rail pass made my life easier to discover all those amazing places in my favourite country.
 Lake Shikotsu is with a max. depth of 363 meters the second deepest lake in Japan.
 Most of the lakes shoreline is undeveloped and this makes it a great place for some outdoor activity.
 My tip: A 1 hour hiking tour to the nearby Mount Tarumae (1041 m).
 One of Japan´s most active volcanoes will offer you from the top an amazing view over the lake and the surrounding mountains.

 - Lake Shikotsu Visitor Center: